geerteltink/geert.elt.ink/content/blog/_index.md

 menu:
   main:
     name: "Blog"
-    weight: 50
+    weight: 30
 ---

-I've learned a thing or two over the years of working as a developer.
+I've learned a thing or two over the years when working as a developer.
 I love sharing what I've learned.
 It might even help you.